onandoffables/avrpi-tools/README.md

 	    e)    Arduino IDE + avrdude

 	  First time - fuses and test:
-	    s)    change to different board/chip
+	    s)    set board/chip/speed
-	    f)    set fuses for atmega32u4 on avrpi32u4
+	    f)    set fuses for your board
 	    t)    make + upload test/blinky.hex

 	  Custom install:
-	    a)    apt-get all dependencies
+	    a)    apt-get all dependencies and toolchain (without Arduino)
-	    p)    patch arduino
 	    b)    install pre-compiled avrdude binary
 	    c)    compile + install avrdude from source
+	    p)    patch arduino

 	  Optional extra:
 	    w)    install wiringPi
+	    x)    uninstall wiringPi
-	    v)    install avrpi tool
+	    v)    install avrpi tool (and save board settings)
-	    d)    install dfu-programmer
+	    u)    uninstall avrpi tool

 	  Software and projects:
 	    m)    install Arduino-Makefile
-	    l)    install LUFA-AVRPI32U4

 	    q)    quit

 	Enter your choice:

 You have the option of installing everything in 1 easy step.
 Choose 'e' for this.
 That patches the Arduino IDE and libraries and installs a pre-compiled version of avrdude.
-But you can also compile avrdude from source.
-This will only take a couple of minutes anyway.

 Use the 'custom install' options to tweak the installation process.
-For example, if you only want to install linuxgpio-enabled avrdude without the Arduino IDE and library.
+For example, if you only want to install linuxgpio-enabled avrdude without the Arduino IDE and library (option 'b' or 'c').